shuichi-kudo/Bayesian_Inference_of_carbon_homeostasi_model/README.md

 ### Code description
 #### Parameter estimation of the wild-type
 - `fitting_wt.R`
-  `fitting_wt.R` performs the Bayesian inference of the model parameter of wild-type data in `dataset.csv`.
+  This code provides the Bayesian inference of wild-type data in `dataset.csv`.
 It processes the rawdata,  executes a stan code `fitting_wt.stan`, and checks the convergence of the MCMC samples.
+- `fitting_wt.stan`
+  This stan code defines the core processes of the Bayesian inference, such as the numerical solvor of the model ODEs and the calculation of the likelihoods.

+#### Parameter estimation of the mutants
--
+- `fitting_mt.R`